nliautaud/gedcom-svg-fanchart/README.md

 The original file is accessing libraries listed below trough internet.
 If you need a local version, you can simply save it *without* dropping a GEDCOM file.
 The saved file, accompanied with its data folder, will be a clean, local version of the software.
 Note that the data folder name is browser-specific.

-## Settings

-The chart is automaticaly updated when editing the following parameters.

-- **title** : dynamic text template for the chart title.
-- **content** : dynamic text template for the chart labels.
-- **generations** : number of ancestors generations to show in the chart.
-- **origin ID** : number of the GEDCOM individual to use as center of the chart.
-- **rotation** : label are drawn in the most readable orientation according to the slice size and chart rotation.
-- **font size** : slices sizes and labels are adjusted accoding to the content size.
-- **padding** : space surrounding labels.
-- **generation spacing** : space between generation circles.
-- **color palette** : colorize the chart according to a specific data.
-- **labels number** : number of color labels to display.
-- **global coloring** : generate large palettes with every variants or small ones for each chart.

 ## Dynamic text templates

-The chart title and slices labels use text templates, where keywords in uppercase are dynamicaly replaced by corresponding values.
+The chart title and individual labels use text templates, where keywords in uppercase are dynamicaly replaced by corresponding values.

+The chart is automatically updated when the *individuals* text field is out of focus, and drawn in the best way possible according to the texts contents and the aspect settings.

 Any GEDCOM tag is replaced by its corresponding data field, for example :